hs950559/coryrylan.com/_posts/2015-06-22-angular-2-ng-for-syntax.md

 </pre>

 The new syntax has a couple of things to note.
 The first is `*ngFor`.
 The `*` is a shorthand for using the new Angular 2 template syntax with the template tag.
+This is also called a structural Directive.
+It is helpful to know that `*` is just a shorthand to explicitly defining the data bindings on a template tag.
+The template tag prevents the browser from reading or executing the code within it.

 <pre class="language-markup">
 <code>